jijojames18/ag-grid-test/README.md

-# ag-grid
+# ag-grid-test

-Repo to test ag grid unit test.
+This repository contains an ag-grid with a single column with a cell renderer.
+The cell renderer renders the square of first 5 numbers.
+It also has a single unit test which checks the value rendered inside the second column in the grid.

+The main purpose of this repository is to show the discrepancy in unit tests between ag-grid versions.
-Current version of ag grid is 23.2.1 and unit test for cell renderer is failing.
+Current version of ag grid is 23.2.1 and unit test for cell renderer is failing and the cell renderer is not being rendered in the test environment.
-Downgrade to version 20.2 and the same test is passing.
+Downgrade the ag grid to version to 20.2 and the same test is passing.

 ## Project setup
 ```